MEB Student Handbook

 Graduate student email accounts are created automatically when a student is matriculated (made active) as part of the admission process.
 All email addresses take the form username@uwaterloo.ca.

-As a graduate student, you access your graduate uwaterloo.ca email account by using the ‘Connect’ icon
+As a graduate student, you access your graduate uwaterloo.ca email account by using the ‘Connect’ icon.
+Log in using your WatIAM user ID and password.

 It is important to check your graduate uwaterloo.ca email regularly.
-The program and the University of Waterloo will be communicating with you through this email account.
+The program and the University of Waterloo will ONLY be communicating with you through this email account.

 Please refer to the following webpage for additional information on your email account: